themohitnair/flitepred/README.md

 ## About the Data

 - The dataset used for this project has been acquired from from the following source: [The Bureau of Transportation Statistics Website](https://transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGJ&QO_fu146_anzr=b0-gvzr)
-- Data from the years 2014 to 2024 (barring 2020 and 2019, owing to the addition of noise from the COVID-19 pandemic) was gathered, and it was analyzed for its two main categories: Destination and Airline Carrier.
+- Data from the years 2014 to 2024 (barring 2020 and 2021, owing to the addition of noise from the COVID-19 pandemic) was gathered, and it was analyzed for its two main categories: Destination and Airline Carrier.
+A total of 1044653 records were found, encompassing on-time performance data for all airports and airline carriers in the US from the BTS.

 ### ✈️ Top 5 Destinations